(See also Overview of Blood Clotting Disorders.)

-If DIC develops more slowly, as in people with cancer, then clots in veins are more common than bleeding.
+If DIC develops more slowly, as in people with cancer, then clots in veins (deep venous thrombosis) are more common than bleeding.
 If clots form in veins (usually in the legs), the person may have swelling, redness, or pain in the area.
 However, sometimes no symptoms develop.
 A clot that forms in a vein may break free and travel (becoming an embolus) to the lungs.
 Clots in the lungs may make people short of breath.

 DIC that develops suddenly is life threatening and is treated as an emergency.
 Platelets and clotting factors are transfused to replace those depleted and to stop bleeding.
 Heparin may be used to slow the clotting in people who have more chronic, milder DIC in which clotting is more of a problem than bleeding.

 Drugs Mentioned In This Article

 |Generic Name||Select Brand Names|